naysolange/conferences/README.md

 # Conferences

-This is a repository to share resources from diferents conferences' talks and workshops which I attended.
+This is a repository to share resources from diferent conference talks and workshops which I attended.